slim-template/slim/README.md

 Slim is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.
 It started as an exercise to see how much could be removed from a standard html template (<, >, closing tags, etc...).
 As more people took an interest in Slim, the functionality grew and so did the flexibility of the syntax.

-Slim uses [Temple](https://github.com/judofyr/temple) and [Tilt](https://github.com/rtomayko/tilt).
-If you want to learn how Slim works, you'll need to study these projects.

 ## Introduction

 ### What is Slim?